kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/101-underlying-technologies/102-union-filesystems.md

 - [**OverlayFS (Overlay Filesystem)**](https://www.kernel.org/doc/html/latest/filesystems/overlayfs.html): OverlayFS is another union filesystem supported by Docker.
 It uses a simplified approach compared to AUFS to create and manage overlayed directories.
 - [**Btrfs (B-Tree Filesystem)**](https://btrfs.wiki.kernel.org/index.php/Main_Page): Btrfs, a modern file system, offers compatibility with union filesystems in addition to advanced storage features like snapshots and checksumming.
 - [**ZFS (Z File System)**](https://zfsonlinux.org/): ZFS is a high-capacity and robust storage platform that provides union filesystem features along with data protection, compression, and deduplication.

-## Conclusion

-Union filesystems play an integral role in the Docker ecosystem, enabling the creation of layered structures that facilitate efficient container operations, storage management, and optimization.
-By understanding the underlying technologies and concepts, such as layered organization and copy-on-write, you can effectively harness the power of union filesystems to manage and optimize container images.